 Making a Shoe Last to Use for Custom Shoe Designs

-Shoe design is something that as an apparel designer, I would gladly leave to the shoemakers if I could.
-However, in preparing to photograph my apparel designs for marketing, the search for affordable shoes that fit my mannequin and matched the outfits led me on a journey toward making custom shoes.
-Some mannequins, including mine, are mounted on a rod underneath one foot.
+This journey toward making custom shoes was prompted by a search for affordable shoes that would fit a display mannequin and also match different outfits.
+Most full-body display mannequins are mounted on a rod underneath one foot.
 When this is the case, a hole must be drilled in one shoe of each pair the mannequin wears, making the mannequin shoes worthless for wearing by a human.
 Custom mannequin shoes can be made with minimal reinforcement and a fabric sole, thus reducing cost and offering endless options for matching with different outfits.

 Step 1: Wrap One Foot with Plastic Wrap